List of Madagascar (franchise) characters: Private

 Private is the youngest and shortest of the penguins.
-He has light blue eyes and speaks with a British accent (though the other penguins think his accent is fake).
 Private has been known to be a rather curious penguin and is much nicer and down-to-earth than the others.
-In a way, he's much more childish, enjoying "Lunacorns" (pony dolls based on a show that teaches good morals and friendship) and often suggesting much nicer plans (such as asking for something instead of breaking into a habitat or simply telling the truth to others.)
+In a way, he's much more childish, enjoying "Lunacorns" (pony dolls based on a show that teaches good morals and friendship) and often suggesting much nicer plans (such as asking for something instead of breaking into a habitat or simply telling the truth to others).
 He is often called inexperienced by the others.
 He has an addiction to Peanut Butter Winkies, first displayed in "Skorka" and further elaborated on in later episodes.